eleanorfrajka/seasenselib/README.md

 ```bash
 seasenselib
 ```
-The various features of the tool can be executed by using different commands.
+The various features of the library can be executed by using different commands.
 To invoke a command, simply append it as an argument to the program call via CLI (see following example section for some examples).
 The following table gives a short overview of the available commands.